AMSP-04/NETN-FOM/NETN-FOM.md

 In a NETN federation, the responsibility of modelling and simulation is allocated to participating federates.
 Optimally, each federate is selected to participate in the federation because it has intrinsic capabilities to represent certain aspects of entities, events and other phenomena in the simulated environment necessary to accomplish the purpose for which the federation exists.
 The federation design and development process allocate, describes, and documents the roles and responsibilities of all federates.
 The responsibility of modelling certain aspects can only be assigned to a federate with a capability that meets specified requirements.
 Agreements on how to define the initial and dynamic transfer of modelling responsibilities are important for all NETN federation design.

-The NETN-FOM allows the initialization of a distributed simulation using a scenario data format defined in the NETN-ORG module.
+The NETN FOM allows the initialization of a distributed simulation using a scenario data format defined in the NETN-ORG module.
 The NETN-ORG XML Schema defines a format that extends the SISO-STD-007-2008 Military Scenario Definition Language (MSDL), and valid MSDL files are also valid using the NETN-ORG schema.
 The original MSDL schema is extended with additional elements for the initial allocation of modelling responsibilities.

 The scenario information can be loaded directly by simulation applications, or one or more dedicated federate applications publishes disjoint parts of NETN-ORG scenario data in the federation as HLA objects.
 The NETN-ORG FOM module defines the `Unit`, `EquipmentItem`, and `Installation` object classes that can be used in the federation to publish scenario data.